zalando/failsafe-actuator/README.md

 ## Example usage

-To see a complete example on how to use the libe take a look at the [Sample Application](src/test/java/org/zalando/failsafeactuator/sample/SampleApplication.java).
+To see a complete example on how to use the library take a look at the [Sample Application](src/test/java/org/zalando/failsafeactuator/sample/SampleApplication.java).
 It starts a [Rest Controller](src/test/java/org/zalando/failsafeactuator/sample/SampleController.java) that shows how to autowire `CircuitBreaker` into your application